collapsed-stacks/atheism/questions/2711/is-atheism-a-metaphysical-belief.md

 - posted by: [jaskey13](https://stackexchange.com/users/-1/1107-jaskey13) on 2011-02-20
 - score: 0

-<p>According to Hume knowledge derives from our experiences.
+According to Hume knowledge derives from our experiences.
 Even science is seen to be contingent upon "the sensations of man."
 If we are to search for things that are absolutely true or absolutely false then that search will bring us outside of our experience.
 Furthermore it seems that if we are to ask such questions they immediately lie outside our understanding.
 For what we understand are beliefs- that validity of them being in our own personal experience.
 So if we are honest then we must put atheism and theism on equal grounds.
 These are beliefs that are held by human beings where proof of disproof is solely a matter of how we choose to understand the world.
 A man's "spiritual awakening" can have no more or less validity than another man's assemblage of logical evidence disproving the existence of God.
-Boo if you will- but for me atheism is about honesty- and we cannot inflate ourselves into the very deities that we so passionately deny.</p>
+Boo if you will- but for me atheism is about honesty- and we cannot inflate ourselves into the very deities that we so passionately deny.